debarsh1/MyBharat/README.md

 MyBharat is an open-source mobile and web application designed to empower citizens with essential information and services related to India.
 Whether you're a resident or a visitor, our app is your one-stop destination for everything India has to offer.

 NOTE: This is just a demo Readme.
-It would be of great help if any of you willing to change it according to the project. 😊
+It would be of great help if any of you is willing to change it according to the project. 😊
 ## Features

 - **News and Updates:** Stay informed with the latest news, events, and developments happening across India.
 Get real-time updates on what matters most to you.